KULeuvenNeuromechanics/PredSim/README.md

 ### Important

-This is a work in progress
+This repository is a work in progress

 - If you encounter an error or get an unexpected output, [check the issues](https://github.com/KULeuvenNeuromechanics/PredSim/issues).
 Please look at the existing issues before creating a new one, you might not be the first person to have this problem.
-Include error messages.
+Include the error messages in the issue.
 - Feel free to suggest improvements.
-Submit a pull request with the changes, or create an issue with desciption of the change.
+Submit a pull request with the changes, or create an issue with a desciption of the proposed change.
-- This readme is not up to date, but comments inside the code are.
+- This ReadMe is still under construction.
+Though, comments inside the code are up to date.

 *Use the table of contensts to easily navigate this README.
 Click on the three lines next to README.md just above this sentence.*